Rebound Tapered Frame Pads

 Rebound Products has been pioneering the use of both thicker and tapered frame pads for years.
 We have been instrumental in improving international standards.
 Before we intervened the minimum required thickness of a frame pad was ZERO!
 Common pads had a 1 cm thick flap at the hinge and otherwise were about 2.5cm.
-Now the maximum allowed over the frame is 10 cm, and the minimum 5cm, but thickness of more than 5cm are rarely made by others.
+Now the maximum allowed over the frame is 10 cm, and the minimum 5cm, but a thickness of more than 5cm is rarely made by others.

 So in conclusion, for safety, tapered frame pads are superior.

 Now that frame pads are allowed to be up to 10 cm thick at the frame, the composition of the frame pads comes into play.
 Years of research by gymnastics apparatus manufacturers showed that a 10 cm gymnastics mat (which used to be a standard) was best made with 2 foam layers.
-The top harder layer was made of a closed cell foam to spread the landing and give a stable landing surface, the bottom layer was a softer open cell foam which would do most of the energy absorption.
-Rebound Products did a number of tests which confirmed that such a composition is far superior to the one firm layer of foam now required by international rules.
+The top harder layer was made of a closed cell foam to spread out the impact and give a stable landing surface, the bottom layer was a softer open cell foam which would do most of the energy absorption.
+Rebound Products did a number of tests which confirmed that such a composition is superior to the one firm layer of foam now required by international rules.

 We are hoping to offer a Velcro on under-layer of vinyl covered soft foam which will fit under our frame pads (to become a construction which no longer meets the international standards), so clubs can have something safer during training.